evert/evert.github.com/_posts/2015/2015-12-09-switching-to-linux.md

 doing a worse job at it than the basic Macbook I had in 2006 running OS X Tiger.
-Starting applications is terribly slow, starting a new terminal session takes forever, after start-up it takes up to 15 minutes for the machine to feel somewhat smoothly.
-The effect on my much newer iMac is much stronger than my compartively underpowered Macbook air.
+Starting applications is terribly slow, starting a new terminal session takes forever, after start-up it takes up to 15 minutes for the machine to feel somewhat smooth.
+The effect on my much newer iMac is much stronger than my comparatively underpowered Macbook air.
 The prime difference is that the latter has an SSD.
 On the Big Mac 'force quit' and reboots are both frequent enough to be anger inducing.
 And yes I did do a a full reinstall!